ratpack/ratpack/ratpack-manual/src/content/chapters/16-testing.md

 ### TestHttpClient

-Ratpack provides [TestHttpClient](api/ratpack/test/http/TestHttpClient.html) in `ratpack-test-groovy`, this is a client that makes it very simple to test status codes and responses.
+Ratpack provides [TestHttpClient](api/ratpack/test/http/TestHttpClient.html) in `ratpack-groovy-test`, this is a client that makes it very simple to test status codes and responses.

 Note below we use @Delegate so we just need to call `get()` in the when block instead of `client.get()`.